Redtrez/prd_manager/README.md

 ### Default Accounts

-- **Admin**: You can register a new account.
-The first registered user is NOT automatically admin.
-You may need to manually update the database role to `ADMIN` for the first user if you want to test admin features immediately, or modify the code to make the first user admin.
+- **Admin**: The first registered user is automatically set as administrator.
+Subsequent users have regular user permissions by default.
     - *Tip*: To make a user admin, access the postgres container:
       ```bash
       docker exec -it prd_postgres psql -U admin -d prd_management